scottransom/presto/FAQ.md

 There is a semi-analytic correction for this effect that has been tested using large numbers of simulations with fake data.
-You can see it in the `DOF_corr` function/method in `src/prepfold_utils.c` or `python/presto/prepfold.py`, respectfully.
-That correction can also be used to correct for the noise level in the pulse profile, for more accurate flux densities estimates via the radiometer equation, for example (`sum_profiles.py` uses the correction).
+You can see it in the `DOF_corr` function/method in `src/fold.c` or `python/presto/prepfold.py`, respectfully.
+That correction can also be used to correct for the noise level in the pulse profile, for more accurate flux densities estimates via the radiometer equation, for example (`sum_profiles.py` uses the correction; newrms = oldrms / sqrt(DOF_corr)).

 The effect and the correction are described in detail in Appendix E of the recent paper [Bachetti et al.,